🇦🇪

 Passport Validity

-Your passport must be valid for at least 6 months beyond your intended departure date.
-Airlines enforce this rule at check-in and will deny boarding if your passport does not meet this requirement.
-See our guide on passport validity rules.
+Your passport must be valid for 6 months beyond intended departure date.
+Airlines and immigration strictly enforce this requirement.
+Learn more about passport validity rules.

 Length of Stay Rules